Can The Celtics Steal *Another* One From L.A.

-I certainly agree with the consensus that the Lakers have been the best team in the league in this year's playoffs, and should be considered the favorite in this series.
-But what's interesting in looking back at the history of Celtics-Lakers Finals is that, despite Boston's decisive 8-2 edge, the C's have often won as underdogs, occasionally by stealing games they had no business winning.
-Let's take a look at a few of those....
+What I wrote then was "[W]hat's interesting in looking back at the history of Celtics-Lakers Finals is that, despite Boston's decisive 8-2 edge, the C's have often won as underdogs, occasionally by stealing games they had no business winning."

 The Lakers made for a good story as the hot new team in L.A., just starting to draw Hollywood stars in their third year in town, and with a fresh young marquee idol in Jerry West at 24.
 Many thought they were set to end the Celtics' streak of four straight championships, apparently including, strangely enough, Cousy himself.

 As The Cooz said in his book The Last Loud Roar:

 - Very candidly, I had not expected to beat Los Angeles in this playoff.
 Last year's series had gone to overtime of the seventh game, which is about as even as two teams get.
 Facing the matter realistically - and pros are, above all, realistic - it seemed to me that they had improved a bit, if only through the acquisition of Dick Barnett, and we had gone back a little, if only because Frank Ramsey was having a bad year.

 - 1963... a vintage year.

 This was the year that everyone decided Los Angeles would beat us for the championship.
 We were finished.
 Even Los Angeles believed it.
 They had Baylor and West....
 They had style and ability and we were getting older.